davetrux/DevFest2013/README.md

 ServiceConsumer is a completed example of the concepts from the talk.

-TemplateConsumer is a starter project with many of the parts already added.
+Starter is a template project with many of the parts already added as a starting point for our coding exercise.